Suppliers of goods and services

 As part of the Co-Administration Agreement concluded between the Joint Administrators, the Joint Administrators have agreed on the scopes of their responsibility regarding the fulfilment of their obligations under the RODO, including in particular that:

-- with regard to the fulfilment of the obligation to provide information to Data Subjects pursuant to the provisions of Articles 12 to 14 of the RODO, the Joint Controller who collects Personal Data or initiates the collection of Personal Data is responsible;
+- with regard to the fulfilment of the obligation to provide information to personal data subjects, in accordance with the provisions of Articles 12 to 14 of the RODO, the Joint Controller who collects personal data or initiates the collection of personal data is responsible;

-- with regard to the fulfilment of the rights of Personal Data Subjects as set out in Article 7(3) and Articles 15-22 of the RODO, i.e. withdrawal of consent, exercise of the right of access to Personal Data, rectification, erasure, restriction of processing, portability of Personal Data, objection to the processing of Personal Data, the Joint Controller who received the request is responsible;
+- with regard to the exercise of the rights of the personal data subjects as set out in Articles 7(3) and 15-22 RODO, i.e. withdrawal of consent, exercise of the right of access to personal data, rectification, erasure, restriction of processing, portability of personal data, objection to the processing of personal data, the Joint Controller who received the request is responsible;

 - with regard to the fulfilment by the Joint Controllers of their obligations concerning the management of personal data breaches, their notification to the supervisory authority (Art.
 33 RODO) and to the personal data subject (Art.
 34 RODO), the Joint Controller who first became aware of the breach shall be competent; in the event of simultaneous information about the breach, the Joint Controller on whose side the breach occurred shall be competent;